magento/devdocs/guides/v2.1/cloud/before/before-workspace.md

 To begin working with a project and develop your store, you should have received an e-mail invitation to [create a {{site.data.var.ece}} account](https://accounts.magento.cloud).
 The account provides access to your project for Magento development and deployment across all supported environments.

 You should receive an e-mail invitation to verify and access the project.
-If you don't see the invitation, check your junk e-mail folder.
+If you do not see the invitation, check your junk e-mail folder.
 Click the **Verify my account** option in the email to verify and access your project account.

 When logged in, your project should open with a `master` branch to work with.